igloo-project/igloo-doc/source/development/installation.rst

-  createuser -U postgres -P basic_application createdb -U postgres -O basic_application basic_application
+  createuser -U postgres -P basic_application createdb -U postgres -O basic_application basic_application psql -U postgres hello_world
+  #Here you are connected to the database as the user postgres
+  DROP SCHEMA public;
+  \q
+  psql -U hello_world hello_world
+  #Here you are connected to the database as the user hello_world
+  CREATE SCHEMA hello_world;

 After that, you can populate your database with some date by running the class *BasicApplicationInitFromExcelMain.java* as a java application.
 This class is located in basic-application-init.